 and if God, the Most High, confers long life, I will be able to serve you under all conditions.
 I pray and supplicate this from the depths of my heart.—Your servant,

-Vambery.’
+Vambéry.’

 (Published in the Egyptian Gazette, Sept.
 24, 1913, by Mrs. J. Stannard.)